MontrealAI/AGI-Agent-v0/README.md

 The [“Multi-Agent AI DAO” PriorArt (2017)](https://t.co/PSLWmpFKoa) is a rare, far-reaching, and high-impact foundational IP that irrevocably unites AI autonomy, blockchain coordination, multi-agent governance, and tokenized resource management—fundamentally reshaping entire markets and fostering groundbreaking innovation.
 By virtue of its public disclosure, time-stamped record, and unprecedented scope, any new patent seeking to monopolize or trivially extend these core concepts will be forcefully challenged and likely invalidated.

 # Note: This is a Pre-Alpha version and is currently under active development.
+DO NOT USE!

 # CURRENTLY UNDER ACTIVE DEVELOPMENT.